Tuesday, 13 June 2006

 I asked about visiting the nearby Menhirs d’Epoigny, and an old fellow at the bar told us about a pedestrian short-cut that we could take, starting from the Rue de la Perce, just before the turn-off to the camping, and joining a bitumen road on the ridge.

-Despite the scorching heat, and feeling good without our packs and boots, we set off on what we expected to be a short stroll, only to find ourselves on a waterless two-hour trek, at the end of which Keith had developed a very painful knee.
+Feeling fresh without our packs and boots, we set off, despite the scorching heat, on what we expected to be a short stroll, only to find ourselves on a waterless two-hour trek, at the end of which Keith had developed a very painful knee.
 This affliction persisted for a couple of weeks.

-The menhirs were wonderfully impressive, once we got to them.
+Once we got to them, the menhirs were wonderfully impressive.
 A normal grassy field contained these monstrous incongruous standing stones, silent and puzzling.
-It looked as if the farmer just failed to notice them.
+It looked as if the farmer had somehow failed to notice them.